dylan-lang/opendylan/documentation/getting-started/source/remotedbg/index.rst

 the one running the Open Dylan IDE.

-The ability to do these things on the remote machine is a simple extension of the standard features described in `See Debugging and Interactive Development <../debug.htm#18907>`_, which covers debugging and interaction techniques.
+The ability to do these things on the remote machine is a simple extension of the standard features described in :doc:`../debug/index`, which covers debugging and interaction techniques.
 The techniques for running, debugging, and interacting with a program are exactly the same as for the local machine, but there are a few initial configuration issues to cover.

 Installing the program and debugging server on the remote machine
 -----------------------------------------------------------------